slivering/VinaSmol-Unaite/vinasmol/tokenization/README.md

 The merged tokenizer and the SmolLM weights with extended vocabulary can be found in the directory specified by `--tokenizer-out-dir`.

+We effectively increase SmolLM2's vocabulary from 49152 to 55936 tokens.

 > [!NOTE] Terminology
 >
 > We refer as *new* the tokenizer trained anew on Vietnamese corpora, with of vocabulary size specified by `--vietnamese-max-vocab-size`.